pip-services/pip-services-docs/content/en/conceptual/microservice_structure/_index.md

 Basically, a microservice is a container that is composed of components, essential to that specific service.
 Components can generally be classified into the following groups:

-- Components that define the microservice’s external interface, communication protocols, and data structures.
+- Components that define the microservice's external interface, communication protocols, and data structures.
 In the diagram, these are shown in red.

 - Components that provide the microservice with its unique functionality and define how data is stored and processed, as well as the interfaces that are used to communicate with clients.
 In the diagram, these are shown in green.